 - Plaque or tartar build-up

-Dog dental care can be made more affordable with a dental insurance plan for dogs.
-There are some pet insurance companies that cover the costs of routine dog teeth cleaning.
+Dog dental care can be more affordable with a dental insurance plan for dogs.
+Some pet insurance companies cover the costs of routine dog teeth cleaning.
 They work by reimbursing you for the amount spent on the procedure.
 There will be a deductible depending on your insurance plan, but a percentage of the remainder should be covered by the company.
-It is very important to discuss coverage with your pet insurance company before purchasing a plan.
+It’s very important to discuss coverage with your pet insurance company before purchasing a plan.

-Not every company will cover routine dental care.
-Some companies will only cover dental emergencies.
-You need to find out this information before making a commitment.
+Not every company will cover routine dental care, some of them will only cover dental emergencies.
+You need to find out this information before committing.
 Shop around and look for pet insurance companies that provide the type of coverage you need.
-Embrace Pet Insurance, Nationwide, and Progressive, have wellness coverage that will cover routine dental cleanings for dogs.
-Most other insurance companies will only cover dental emergencies or disease in dogs.

 Pet Wellness Plans

 Some veterinary hospitals, like Ban-field, will offer pet wellness plans.
 These plans are completely optional but designed to cover all of your pet’s yearly needs at a discounted fee.
-These plans will not cover non-routine care.
-Instead, they cover vaccines, diagnostics, office visits, and yearly dental cleaning for adult dogs teeth.
+These plans will cover vaccines, diagnostics, office visits, and yearly dental cleaning for adult dogs’ teeth.

 Leave a Reply